 The tricky part about using perceived exertion (P.E) is that everyone’s perception is different.
-However, if you are on the type of medications I listed above, this may be the only way to judge how hard your aerobics program is.
+If you are on one of the type of medications listed above, using perceived exertion may be the only way to judge how effective your aerobics program is.
 The perceived exertion chart is based on the scale of 1 -10.

 (1 Being the easiest and 10 the hardest).

 The key to using this method is to judge your cardiovascular results by how you feel, (I.e. Breathing, perspiration and overall energy).
 What does not count is if there are other physical ailments bothering you.
 If you are running on a treadmill and your knee starts bothering you, that is not part of how you evaluate your progress; it is only how you feel about your exertion levels count.